zuccha/smw-code/uberasm/kill_player_on_button_press/README.md

 counter to be visible over Mario's head.

 You can show the indicator over Mario's head via the sprite "indicator.asm".
-The sprite requires the bundled "ExGFX80.bin" (you can use numbers other than 80), or any file containing the digits 0-9.
+The sprite requires the bundled "Indicator (SP3).bin", or any graphics file containing the digits 0-9.
 In case of a custom ExGFX file, you can set the position of the digits tiles with the `gfx_tiles` table in "indicator.asm".
-You can choose which SP slot to use with `!gfx_sp`.
+You can choose which SP slot to use with `!gfx_sp` (the default is SP3).

 The sprite will follow Mario whenever he goes.
 You can choose to show the inputs done or the inputs remaining via the extra bit.